PAPO: Perception-Aware Policy Optimization for Multimodal Reasoning

 Figure 1: Comprehensive error-type breakdown and inference example between GRPO and PAPO.

-We raise two fundamental research questions: "(1) Are there unique challenges in multimodal reasoning that do not arise in text-only settings?
-(2) If so, how can we design a better RLVR algorithm grounded in multimodal principles?"
+We raise two fundamental research questions: " (1) Are there unique challenges in multimodal reasoning that do not arise in text-only settings and cannot be addressed solely through data- or reward-level modifications?
+(2) If so, how can we address this by designing a new RLVR optimization objective that is better grounded in multimodal domains?
 In exploring the essential causes of failures in multimodal reasoning, we follow a typical GRPO pipeline to train Qwen2.5-VL-3B on ViRL39K and manually examine and categorize error types based on 200 error instances sampled from four benchmarks.
 We find that the majority of errors, 67.0%, stem from poor perception.
 We hypothesize that this bottleneck in perception is due to the GRPO objective not providing any incentive for the model to generate visually grounded responses.

 PAPO Algorithm